 A.TRAINED_ADM The system administrative personnel will follow and abide by the instructions provided by the administrator documentation.

-A.COOP Users possess the necessary authorization to access at least some of the information managed by the TOE and most users are expected to act in a benign manner.
+A.COOP Authorized users possess the necessary authorization to access at least some of the information managed by the TOE and are expected to act in a cooperating manner in a benign environment.

 3.1.3 Connectivity Assumptions